causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 }
 ```

-Function: Represents a function definition node.
+Purpose: Represents a function declaration node.

-Defined by optional function modifiers, the keyword `func`, function name, optional type parameter list, function parameters, and optional return type.
-A function definition must include a function body, which is a block.
+Defined by optional function modifiers, the `func` keyword, function name, optional type parameter list, function parameters, and optional return type.
+A function declaration must include a function body, which is a block.

 Parent Type: